djhardrich/schwung-chroot-linux/README.md

 ## AI Assistance Disclaimer

-This module is part of Move Everything and was developed with AI assistance, including Claude and other AI assistants.
+This module is part of Schwung and was developed with AI assistance, including Claude and other AI assistants.

 All architecture, implementation, and release decisions are reviewed by human maintainers.
 AI-assisted content may still contain errors, so please validate functionality, security, and license compatibility before production use.